chenmengyang/mnist_nodejs_VS_python/README.md

 # mnist_nodejs_VS_python
 train CNN using tensorflow in Nodejs and Python, let's compare:

-code style: wip...
+codes: nodejs 170 lines vs python ? lines

-performance: wip...
+performance: nodejs 54 seconds for each epoch and python ? seconds for each epoch

-memory cost: wip...
+memory cost: unknown

 ## nodejs